 Build Better Security Product Strategies Using Your AI Tool - illustration

-The guidance comes from my guide to creating cybersecurity products and other product management insights I published over the years.
-Your AI agent applies this practitioner knowledge to what it knows about your product, stage, and market.
+It incorporates my guide to creating cybersecurity products and insights I’ve published over the years as a builder and consumer of cybersecurity products.
+Your AI agent applies this practitioner knowledge to what it knows about the company, stage, and market.

 A Layer on Top of Generic AI

-Ask a generic AI to review your strategy and you’ll get textbook advice.
-“Consider your target market.
-Evaluate pricing models.”
-It won’t catch that your $7,200/yr deal size contradicts your Fortune 500 sales motion, or that per-seat pricing undervalues security products when small teams protect large asset inventories.
+Ask a generic AI to review a product strategy and you’ll get textbook advice.
+“Consider the target market.
+Review the revenue model.”
+It won’t catch that your $7,200/yr deal size contradicts the Fortune 500 sales motion, or that per-seat pricing undervalues security products when small teams protect large asset inventories.

-But when you guide the AI tool with specific criteria, expectations, and templates, it will identify such contradictions.
-The AI tests whether your pricing, positioning, go-to-market, and trust readiness actually support each other.
-The guidance also helps AI agents adjust their questions to the company stage, incorporating insights from the endpoint security startup guide and SMB-specific considerations.
+When you guide the AI tool with specific criteria, expectations, and templates, it identifies such contradictions.
+The AI tests whether the pricing, positioning, go-to-market, and trust readiness actually support each other.
+That guided approach also adjusts to the company stage, so an early-stage startup gets different questions than a growth-stage company.
+It incorporates insights from my product management articles.

 AI-Driven Product Analysis in Action

-The biggest value comes from interactive conversations.
-You create, review, and stress-test product plans while the AI applies practitioner knowledge to challenge your assumptions.
+The frameworks also help you develop and stress-test your own product strategy through interactive conversations.
+The AI applies practitioner knowledge to challenge your assumptions about pricing, positioning, and go-to-market readiness.
 Below is a simulated conversation to demo such capabilities.
-(You can open it in a new tab).
+You can open it in a new tab.

 Codified Strategy Expertise